DealScorerDealScorer

 What You're Actually Buying

-• CRM / field service softwareSometimesServiceTitan or comparable; license transferability
+• CRM / field service softwareSometimesServiceTitan or comparable; data export rights

 What to Look At Before You Buy

-2. How is the business defining 'active accounts' — and what's the demand engine?
+2. How is 'active accounts' defined, and what's the call volume?

-4. Are technicians W-2 or 1099 — and who owns the customer relationship?
+4. Are the technicians W-2 employees or 1099 subcontractors?

 What a Fair Price Looks Like